LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 - Data (0-2744 bits): Contains the data of the client

 ## Equipment and Material
+- Raspberry Pi 3 Model B+ (2 units).
-- Two Raspberry Pi 3 Model B+
+  - The Raspberry Pi 3 Model B+ has an integrated Bluetooth module.
-- One protoboard
-- One LED (Light-Emitting Diode)

 ## Development

-### Electrical Circuit
 ### Software
-To create the communciation between the two Raspberry Pi, their own bluetooth module were used.
+To create the communciation between the two Raspberry Pi, their integrated bluetooth module were used.
+Fortunately, Python has an existing library that provides us with a simple way of using the integrated module.
+In order to use it, the line  `import bluetooth` must be at the top of our code.

 ### Communication